Pre-Nursing Track Policy

 - Identity and Society (CTI 150)

-- Students at any time not meeting preliminary requirements will be advised to change their major.
+- Students at any time not meeting academic requirements will be advised to change the Pre-nursing track to a major other than Nursing.

 - One letter of recommendation (academic or professional) that addresses the candidate’s character and ability to complete an intensive course of study